-2. Pre-Construction: Prior to issuance of a grading permit, the contractor shall retain a Certified Arborist or qualified Forester and host an on-site pre-construction meeting.
-The meeting shall inform and educate all construction personal who are to be on-site of biological resources, including sensitive natural communities, protected trees that are to be retained and avoidance measures that are in place.
-Personal shall also be informed on the various construction techniques in place, such as construction barriers, avoidance and minimal compaction of root zones, and prevention of harming root systems, at a minimum.
+2. Pre-Construction: To ensure the protection of trees intended to be retained on a site, the contractor shall retain a Certified Arborist or qualified Forester to oversee the installation of onsite tree protective fencing.
+The contractor shall also host an on-site pre-construction meeting prior to commencement of grading activities to review on-site tree avoidance measures.
+The meeting shall inform and educate all construction personnel who are to be on-site of protected trees that are to be retained and the avoidance measures that are to remain in place such as construction fencing.
+Personnel shall also be informed on the various construction techniques in place, such as construction barriers, avoidance and minimal compaction of root zones, and prevention of harming root systems, at a minimum.
 If new construction personnel are added to the Project, the contractor's superintendent will ensure that the personnel receive mandatory training before starting work.